-All staff are aware that very young children with those with disabilities, special needs or with language delay may be more likely to communicate concerns with behaviours rather than words.
-Additionally staff will question the cause of knocks and bumps in children who have limited mobility which will include children visiting the site as well as those who are pupils.
+All staff are aware that very young children, those with disabilities, special needs or with language deficit/English as a second language may have more difficulty in communicating concerns or feelings.
+They may be more likely to communicate concerns with behaviours rather than words.
+Additionally, staff will question the cause of knocks and bumps in children who have limited mobility, which will include children (for example younger siblings) visiting the site as well as those who are pupils.